open-telemetry/opentelemetry-operator/docs/api.md

 The seccomp options to use by this container.
+If seccomp options are provided at both the pod & container level, the container options override the pod options.

 <table>
     <thead>